The 17 Best Snapshots from Road Trips Across America

 Courtesy Bruce Bergstrom

 “When our tour guide learned my wife loves horses, he introduced us to his friend, a Navajo cowboy who owned a once-wild mustang.
-For a small donation, she was able to pose on the horse.” —Bruce Bergstrom, Lebo, Kansas
+For a small donation, she was able to pose on the horse.” —Bruce Bergstrom, Lebo, Kansas.
+If you travel down Route 66, these are the must-see attractions.

 Courtesy Dottie Borba